karolina-rachuta/BestShop_React/README.md

 # Best Shop

-This is an example of a webpage suitable for both desktop and mobile devices.
+**BestShop** is a responsive website designed to showcase the advantages of an online store.
+The site features sections that present the key functionalities and benefits of using the e-commerce platform.
+The project focuses on modern design, responsiveness, and optimization of resource loading (web performance: desktop - 100%, mobile - 93%).

 ## Live demo: